Icinga/icinga2/doc/6-distributed-monitoring.md

     [root@icinga2-master1.localdomain /]# systemctl restart icinga2

-Now the following happens:
+The following things happen:

 * Icinga 2 validates the configuration on `icinga2-master1.localdomain` and restarts.
 * The `icinga2-master1.localdomain` node schedules and executes the checks.
 * The `icinga2-client2.localdomain` node receives the execute command event with additional command parameters.
-* The `icinga2-client2.localdomain` node maps the command parameters onto the local check command, executes the check locally and sends back the check result message.
+* The `icinga2-client2.localdomain` node maps the command parameters to the local check command, executes the check locally, and sends back the check result message.

-You'll see - no reload or any interaction required on the client itself.
+As you can see, no interaction from your side is required on the client itself, and it's not necessary to reload the Icinga 2 service on the client.

-Now you have learned the basics about command endpoint checks.
-Proceed in the [scenarios](6-distributed-monitoring.md#distributed-monitoring-scenarios) chapter for more details on extending the setup.
+You have learned the basics about command endpoint checks.
+Proceed with the [scenarios](6-distributed-monitoring.md#distributed-monitoring-scenarios) section where you can find detailed information on extending the setup.

 ### <a id="distributed-monitoring-top-down-config-sync"></a> Top Down Config Sync

 This mode syncs the object configuration files within specified zones.
-This comes in handy if you want to configure everything on the master node and sync the satellite checks (disk, memory, etc.).
+It comes in handy if you want to configure everything on the master node and sync the satellite checks (disk, memory, etc.).
 The satellites run their own local scheduler and will send the check result messages back to the master.